AditiLatane/Unified-Mentor-Project-4/README.md

 3. Identify the top-performing athletes and countries.

 ### 3. Questions
-Q1.
-Which city hosted maximum number of olympics ?
+1. Which city hosted maximum number of olympics?
-Q2.
-Which city hosted the most events.
+2. Which city hosted the most events?
-Q3.
-Understand the events themselves.
+3. Understand the events themselves.
-Q4.
-Which Athlete has won the most medals from a given period?
+4. Which Athlete has won the most medals from a given period?
-Q5.
-Put some light on gender ratio in winning teams?
+5. Put some light on gender ratio in winning teams?
-Q6.
-Which country has won the most medals and how many in each year?
+6. Which country has won the most medals and how many in each year?
-Q7.
-Can you tell me which country has dominated any particular sport?
+7. Can you tell me which country has dominated any particular sport?
-Q8.
-Has any athlete changed his or her Event or Discipline or sport and still won the medal?
+8. Has any athlete changed his or her Event or Discipline or sport and still won the medal?
-Q9.
-Which country has won the most medals and how many in each year?
+9. Which country has won the most medals and how many in each year?
 Elaborate the result and dive into details.(Pick any 5 country for this)

 ### 4. Predictive Analysis:
 Train a machine learning model to predict whether an athlete will win a medal based on their country, sport, and other attributes.

 Steps:
 1. Encode categorical variables
 2. Feature Engineering